MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Format-List.md

 ### System.Management.Automation.PSObject

-You can pipe any object to `Format-List`.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

 ### Microsoft.PowerShell.Commands.Internal.Format

-`Format-List` returns the format objects that represent the list.
+This cmdlet returns the format objects that represent the list.

 ## NOTES